 What are your treatment options for a C5-C6 Slip Disc?

 As with any condition, the best means of recovery are those that dose does not involve invasive procedures (injection or surgery).
 But, the most crucial aspect of recovery depends on the type of care you get.
 In other words, if the care rendered is targeted, diagnosis accurate and holistic (comprehensive), then your chances for a speedy recovery is good.
 In our center, we treat a C5-C6 slip disc through the combined clinical efforts of an expert team of chiropractors and physiotherapists.
 Additionally, our integrative non-surgical methods, we use specialized medical devices that can target specific segments in need of correction.
-If you suffer from a C5-C6 slip disc, visit a Chiropractic Specialty Center near you today.
+If you suffer from a C5-C6 slip disc, visit a Chiropractic Specialty Center near you today for a lasting relief.

 - Iyer S, Kim HJ.
 Cervical radiculopathy.
 Current Reviews in Musculoskeletal Medicine.
 2016;9(3):272-280. doi:10.1007/s12178-016-9349-4.